Meet the Good Life Center Team

 Alison Stephens was raised a pacifist Quaker, living with her activist parents overseas during the French and Algerian war.
 Worked as the first Victim-Witness Advocate with the Hancock Co.
 District Attorneys office in Ellsworth Maine in the 1980’s.
 She married Rev. Charles Stephens, and became a Unitarian Universalist, helping to serve a number of churches in varying states over the years.
 They raised 3 children and she worked as an office administrator in varying positions.
 Returning to Maine in 2012 to create their own homestead in Blue Hill, Alison and Charles were able to become Resident Stewards of the Good Life Center during the 2012 season.
 She eagerly learned all she could about the Nearing’s, their history and philosophy.
 It was an honor taking care of the homestead and garden and sharing the Nearing’s message of independent, simple living and political activism with visitors.

 After the stint as Resident Stewards, Alison worked as a part time administrator for the Good Life Center for a spell.
-Continuing with her interest in The Good Life Center she is now on the Board.
+Continuing with her interest in The Good Life Center she joined the board in 2016 and took over as board chair in 2018.

 David Zachow | Board Member